-As part of the grand untethering of phone and watch, Android Wear 2.0 will also include a standalone Play Store, meaning you'll be able to browse and download apps right to your watch.
+As part of the grand untethering of phone and watch, Android Wear 2.0 now includes a standalone Play Store, meaning you're able to browse and download apps right to your smartwatch.

 This also means you don't need to install the apps on your phone – just the watch itself – as 2.0 doesn't require the two to be paired.
-Google rolled out the feature in the third version of the developer preview, and devs can now start making and publishing 2.0 apps directly to the Wear Play Store.

 Android Wear 2.0: Material design

 The most recent Android makeover has now made its way onto Android Wear smartwatches.
 But it's not a simple cut and paste job.

-It's being specifically optimised for Wear watches, redesigning the app launcher and creating something that's more accommodating for round screens.
+The design has been specifically optimised for Wear watches, redesigning the app launcher and creating something that's more accommodating for round screens.
 The way you interact with Wear has also been changed to fit in with the app launcher.
 Instead of the usual left and right swipe to find your apps, pushing the side button will display them in a slight arc.
 You can even put your favourite apps up the top by holding and dragging them.

-There will also be a new action drawer at the bottom of the display, providing context-specific actions similar to what you'd get on a smartphone.
+There is also a new action drawer at the bottom of the display, providing context-specific actions similar to what you'd get on a smartphone.

 Android Wear 2.0: Watch faces

 Now users will be able to have data from Spotify and Google Fit, for example, displayed on a single watch face and can also interact with them – devs can supply data to any watch face using the API.